1. What Is An Administration Domain?

 Certified (TIBCO Rendezvous transport type only) Certified message delivery.
 Offers stronger assurances of message receipt, along with tighter control, greater flexibility and fine-grained reporting.
 Guarantees that every certified message reaches its intended recipient in the order sent.
 (Company)

 The message can be sent across network boundaries, and if a network fails, delivery attempts continue until delivery succeeds or Tibco Questions.

 25. What are the possible transports between deployed applications and Tibco Administrator?

 Create a deployment configuration file based on information in an enterprise archive file, or from an application already configured in the TIBCO Administrator GUI.
-Upload an enterprise archive file to an administration domain without specifying deployment configuration options.
+Upload an enterprise archive file to an administrative domain without specifying deployment configuration options.
 After the file is imported, it is ready to be configured and deployed using the TIBCO Administrator GUI.
-Upload an enterprise archive file and a deployment configuration file into an administration domain in one operation.
-The application is uploaded with its deployment options set, but is not deployed.
+Upload an enterprise archive file and a deployment configuration file into an administrative domain in one operation.
+The application is uploaded with its deployment options set but is not deployed. ( python training )

 26. What are the differences between global variables, process variables, shared, and job shared variables?

 Answer: Shared variables are accessible and changeable through different process definitions.